Just like many other native macOS apps, Finder offers a variety of keyboard shortcuts to help you perform actions more quickly.

 Although you’re probably used to pointing and clicking on whatever it may be that you want in your Finder window, using your keyboard can be just as effective, if not more effective, at getting you around your Mac’s filesystem faster.

-In this piece, we’ll share 10 handy keyboard shortcuts that you can use while you’re in Finder to navigate your filesystem.
+In this piece, we’ll share 10 handy Finder keyboard shortcuts that you can use to navigate your filesystem.

 1. Opening a new finder window